Mobile Devices

 As you know, mobile devices are more likely to be used for quick, impulsive searches.
 These types of searches are less likely to include long-tail keywords.

-Because of this, a mobile-friendly website is going to perform better than a desktop-only website when it comes to SEO.
-That’s because mobile devices will prioritize relevant content for their users.
+Because of this, a mobile-friendly website will perform better than a desktop-only website in terms of SEO.
+Mobile devices will prioritize relevant content for their users.

 Windows Phone

-There are two main options for creating content on mobile devices: Windows Phone and Android.
-Both have their advantages and disadvantages.
+Windows Phone and Android are the two main options for creating content on mobile devices.
+Both have advantages and disadvantages.

 Samsung Galaxy

 There is no denying the power of the Samsung Galaxy.
-The Galaxy line of products has been setting trends for years, from smartphones to tablets.
+The Galaxy line of products, from smartphones to tablets, has been setting trends for years.

-One of the most popular features of the Galaxy line is the ability to use the camera on a device to make videos.
-While the technology for taking video has come a long way, the Galaxy’s ease of use and portability make it a hit with content marketers.
+One of the most popular features of the Galaxy line is the ability to use the device’s camera to make videos.
+While video technology has advanced, the Galaxy’s ease of use and portability make it a hit with content marketers.

 Apple iPhone